 1.)
 Baked Blue Tortilla Chips and Homemade Salsa:

 The health benefits that you can obtain from tortilla chips and salsa greatly depend upon the given product’s natural ingredients, cooking methods, and fat levels.
 Many tortilla chip and salsa manufacturers will deceivingly label their products with inaccurate health focused advertisement.
 If you choose your chips and salsa wisely, however, the classic Mexican combo can be a staple to your new collection of snacks that prevent cancer.
-The first things to look for when you are purchasing tortilla chips is that they are baked, low in sugar, low in sodium, and low in fat.
+It is important at this point that we note some cancers are simply unavoidable.
+In fact, it has come to light that cancer sufferers have been able to claim against huge companies as a consequence of their products causing cancer.
+If you are intrigued by this then it might be worth visiting https://www.gjel.com/roundup-cancer-lawsuits for all the details.
+Right, so the first things to look for when you are purchasing tortilla chips is that they are baked, low in sugar, low in sodium, and low in fat.
 You should also opt for blue corn, whole grain, or whole wheat tortilla chips for added health benefits (avoid the deceptive label of multigrain).
 Blue corn tortilla chips, in particular, offer the greatest benefits.
 If you decide to buy chips from the grocery store, we recommend you try Garden of Eatin’s Baked Blue Tortilla Chips.
 These healthy chips are made with organic blue corn, which has cancer fighting properties such as anthocyanin, and flaxseed, which contains a cancer preventative plant compound called phytoestrogens.
 Furthermore, these chips are rich in Omega-3 fatty acids which according to Sarah Rafat, a senior dietitian at MD Anderson Cancer Center, “Omega-3 fatty acids are thought to reduce inflammation in the body.
 And a variety of cancers have been linked to chronic inflammation.”

 Similar to the selection of tortilla chips that is offered at the grocery store, there are a wide variety of salsas that aren’t as healthy as we initially assume.
 Many of the well-known salsa brands notoriously fill their salsas with addictive levels of sugar and sodium in hopes of keeping you coming back for more.
 There is no doubting, however, that the vegetables used to make salsa can add a cancer fighting punch to your diet.
 Tomatoes, for example, contain lycopene which has been shown to stop cancer cell growth.
 Jalapeños and other peppers contain the cancer-fighting antioxidant capsaicin, and onions have been proven to be one of the world’s healthiest vegetables.
 To get maximum health and anti-cancer benefits from your salsa, we recommend making it at home with fresh organic vegetables.
 To get started, you may want to check out a number of health conscious salsa recipes.